goharbor/community/proposals/new/model-sync-adapter-framework.md

 ## Security Considerations

 - Access tokens live in registry management, encrypted at rest by the existing mechanism, and are never returned by any API.
+- Gated models that require hub-side agreements (for example EULA or license acceptance on Hugging Face) are supported through the same token mechanism: the user completes the acceptance on the hub with their own account beforehand, and the access token configured in Harbor carries that entitlement.
+Harbor performs generic token authentication only and implements no hub-specific consent flow.
 - Outbound traffic to model hubs originates only from JobService.
 - Imported artifacts are ordinary project artifacts: project quota, RBAC, retention, GC, and audit logging all apply unchanged.